EMD GP40-based passenger locomotives: GP40TC

 The GMD GP40TC was built by General Motors Diesel (GMD), for GO Transit in Toronto.
 Eight units were manufactured between 1966 and 1968.
 They were built on an extended frame to accommodate a head-end power generator.
 GO Transit sold the fleet to Amtrak in 1988, where they were based in Chicago and used on short-haul trains.

 In 2005, the Norfolk Southern Railway rebuilt all eight GP40TC locomotives at its Juniata Shops in Altoona, Pennsylvania.
 These are now classed as GP38H-3, and work as maintenance-of-way trains or standby power for Downeaster trains.

 GP40P

 GP40P 3676 operating on the Central Railroad of New Jersey.

 Thirteen GP40Ps were built in October 1968 for the Central Railroad of New Jersey (CNJ) and paid for by the New Jersey Department of Transportation (NJDOT).
 The CNJ put the units in service on the Raritan Valley Line and the North Jersey Coast Line.

-The CNJ's passenger operations were transferred to NJDOT in 1976 (with Conrail operating them under contract), and in 1983 New Jersey Transit assumed operating passenger rail service in the state.
+The CNJ's passenger operations were transferred to NJDOT in 1976 (with Conrail operating them under contract), and in 1983 NJ Transit assumed operating passenger rail service in the state.
 Shortly after, the steam generator, which had occupied the flat end of the locomotive's long hood, was replaced with a diesel HEP generator, and the units were reclassified as GP40PH.
 They were later rebuilt as GP40PH-2 units in 1991–92.